MohammadYousef-001/Personal-Expenses-Tracker/docs/test-plan.md

 ## Evidence

-Evidence was captured from MCP Inspector for the required test types
+Evidence was captured from MCP Inspector for test cases T01 to T04

-- happy path case using `add_expense`
-- validation rejection using an invalid date
-- empty data case using `list_expenses`

-The screenshots are included in the evidence PDF
+The screenshots for these test cases are included in one PDF file

 [Open the Week 5 manual test evidence PDF](evidence/evidence.pdf)

-Additional test cases were also executed manually in MCP Inspector and marked PASS in the test table
+Test cases T05 to T10 were also executed manually in MCP Inspector and marked PASS in the test table

 ## Fixture Reset